 Restriction: AI-driven features are available for Enterprise plans only.
 Free, Basic, and Pro accounts do not have access to them.
 Scroll down for information about AI Consent.
-For more information about the standard rule-based data generators available to all users, see Data Generator Functions and What is Data Profiling?.
+For more information about the standard rule-based data generators available to all users, see Data Generator Functions and Data Profiler.

 Do you need large-scale test data for categories that are not included in the default seedlists?
 BlazeMeter provides built-in Data Creators that can replace hard-coded static values in your tests.
 The standard synthetic data functions and seedlists include common categories, mathematical operations, and formulas.